Yusuf Pathan inaugurates the 34th centre of Cricket Academy of Pathans (CAP) in Muzaffarpur (Bihar) - www.lokmattimes.com

 Yusuf Pathan inaugurates the 34th centre of Cricket Academy of Pathans (CAP) in Muzaffarpur (Bihar)

-PNN Muzaffarpur (Bihar) [India], March 2: Cricket Academy of Pathans (CAP) is thrilled to announce the grand inauguration of ...
+Muzaffarpur (Bihar) [India], March 4: Cricket Academy of Pathans (CAP) is thrilled to announce the grand inauguration of its ...

 CAP has a successful history of nurturing talented players, with over 300 cricketers from diverse CAP centers showcasing their skills in district, zonal, and national-level tournaments.
 They also actively compete in prestigious events such as the Ranji Trophy, Vijay Hazare Trophy, C K Nayudu Trophy and Cooch Behar Trophy.
 CAP is confident in its ability to unearth numerous undiscovered talents in Muzaffarpur, who have the potential to evolve into future cricket stars.